-- DAAS Intake Unit staff shall provide periodic training or training as needed, to service providers and other professionals on the HDM waiting list procedures. - 2.
+- DAAS Intake Unit staff shall provide periodic training or training as needed, to service providers and other professionals on the HDM waiting list procedures.
+NOTE: For other CaGetCare procedures (e.g. request to merge duplicate client records), providers will contact OOA Nutritionist or OOA CaGetCare Coordinator. - 2.
 The DAAS Intake Unit staff shall provide on-going technical assistance to service providers on HDM assessment, referral and data input procedures into OOA's IR2 web-based database. - 3.
 The DAAS Intake staff shall periodically review and update the consumers' eligibility information on the waiting list in order to help maintain an accurate list of those who need the HDM service.